Oil3/Mkv-Quicklook/README.md

 >Delete the app.

 ## Update
 >Replace the older app with the newer app.
 MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.

+##
+Download from Releases or [direct-download.](https://github.com/Oil3/Mkv-Quicklook/releases/download/silicon/mkv.Quicklook.-.Silicon.zip)

+##

 [S720creen Recording 2025-02-28 at 1.04.15 PM copy 2.webm](https://github.com/user-attachments/assets/c27b8024-369a-4ec0-beff-14e2c4923ae7)